skiptools/skip-ui/README.md

 ### Code Transformations

 SkipUI does not work in isolation.
 It depends on transformations the [skip](https://source.skip.tools/skip) transpiler plugin makes to SwiftUI code.
-And while Skip generally strives to write Kotlin that is similar to hand-crafted code, these transformations are not something you'd want to write yourself.
+And while Skip generally strives to write Kotlin that is similar to hand-crafted code, these SwiftUI transformations are not something you'd want to write yourself.
 Before discussing SkipUI's implementation, let's explore them.

 Both SwiftUI and Compose are declarative UI frameworks.
 Both have mechanisms to track state and automatically re-render when state changes.
 SwiftUI models user interface elements with `View` objects, however, while Compose models them with `@Composable` functions.
 The Skip transpiler must therefore translate your code defining a `View` graph into `@Composable` function calls.
 This involves two primary transformations: